Chaofan-Gong/claude-to-chatgpt-netlify/README.md

 -d '{"model": "gpt-3.5-turbo", "messages": [{"role": "user", "content": "Hello, how are you?"}]}'
 ```

+## Contribute

+Contributions to this project are welcome.
+Please fork the repository and submit a pull request with your changes or improvements.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.